piotr-rzepa/flaskr-kubernetes/README.md

       protocol: TCP
 ```

-Is required to be able to reach the pods behind a NodePort service type, which exposes the same port on worker node as defined in `hostPort` key-value pair, using the port exposed by a Pod.
-You can create the cluster running `kind create cluster --config kind-example-config.yaml`.
+Is required to be able to reach the pods via a _NodePort_ service type, which exposes the same port on worker node as defined in `hostPort` key-value pair.
+The Application does not have a Ingress Controller for managing external HTTP traffic, so it's the recommended way for reaching the service

+Alternatively, you can reach the pods behind a service by using `kubectl port-forward svc/<service name> <port on host>:5000`.
+You can then open the browser and visit `localhost:<port on host>`.

-The basic setups consists of two replicas of Flask application, which state is controlled by Deployment Controller, exposed by a NodePort type service to the user.
+The basic setups consists of **two** replicas of Flask application, which state is controlled by _Deployment Controller_, exposed by a _NodePort_ type service to the user.
 The Flask communicates with a MySQL instance through headless service, which exposes a Stateful Set, destined to manage the state of MySQL.

 ```mermaid